cmacdonell/UshahidiVM/Ushahidi VM Installation.md

 ## Things you only have to do once ##

 1. Download the appliance from this directory.
 The file is named “Ubuntu-Ushahidi-2.ova”.
 It is a complete virtual machine and is a large file, over 5GB.
+The \*.ova file is available a Google Drive folder [here](https://drive.google.com/drive/u/2/folders/1ueY-1drF7QVbzqsZC8FylkyHIMpyjv-Z).

 2. Download and install VirtualBox ([*https://www.virtualbox.org/*](https://www.virtualbox.org/)), a free program that runs virtual machines.
 I suggest using the latest version which is version 5.2.18 at the time this document was written.